Three Georgia men charged with hate crimes in Ahmaud Arbery death | Law-Order

 U.S. prosecutors charged three white men in Georgia on Wednesday with federal hate crimes and attempted kidnapping in last year's slaying of Ahmaud Arbery, a Black man who was gunned down as he was out jogging through a suburban neighborhood.
 The Justice Department said that former police officer Gregory McMichael, 65, his son Travis McMichael, 35, and William "Roddie" Bryan, 51, were each charged with one count of interference with rights and with one count of attempted kidnapping.

-President Joe Biden's administration has since his inauguration three months ago stepped up enforcement of federal civil rights laws, which activists complained were neglected during his predecessor Donald Trump's presidency.
-The McMichaels and Bryan already face state criminal charges of malice murder, felony murder, aggravated assault, false imprisonment and criminal attempt to commit a felony.
+The McMichaels and Bryan already face state criminal charges of murder, aggravated assault, false imprisonment and criminal attempt to commit a felony, though no trial date has been set.
+Still, civil rights advocates accused authorities of being slow to seek justice in the case, with no arrests made for 10 weeks after the incident, and then only after video footage of the shooting emerged on social media, stoking public outrage over the killing.

-A trial date for the state charges has yet to be set.
-The McMichaels had told police they suspected Arbery was involved in a string of neighborhood burglaries when they spotted him running in the street and said they chased him down in their pickup truck to make a citizen's arrest.
+The McMichaels told police on the scene that they suspected Arbery was involved in a string of neighborhood burglaries when they spotted him running through the community and said they chased him down in their pickup truck to make a citizen's arrest.
+The video showed Arbery jogging down a two-lane street, then being shot with a rifle as he was confronted by two armed men who had stopped their pickup in his path.

-Bryan had come forward as the man who recorded video of the slaying and turned the footage over to investigators before it emerged on social media and went viral in May 2020, weeks before George Floyd, a Black man arrested in Minneapolis, died under the knee of a white policeman.
-Lawyers for Bryan have insisted their client was merely a witness to the shooting of Arbery.
+A Georgia Bureau of Investigation agent testified in court last year that Bryan recounted under questioning that he overheard Travis McMichael utter a racial slur, "fucking nigger," as Arbery lay dead on the scene.
+Bryan had come forward as the man who recorded the slaying on his cellphone and turned the footage over to investigators before it went viral in May 2020.

-The footage of Arbery's killing showed him jogging down a two-lane street, then being shot as he was confronted by two armed men who had stopped their pickup truck in his path.
-The footage stoked outrage from civil rights activists.
-They pointed to the case - with no arrests for 10 weeks after the incident - as the latest example of law enforcement in the United States allowing white perpetrators to go unpunished for the unjustified killing of a Black man.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)